DuuMayne/DuuMayne/README.md

 **[PANOPTICON](https://github.com/DuuMayne/PANOPTICON)** — Proof > Posture

 Continuous security control monitoring.
 Evaluates critical controls across Okta, GitHub, and AWS on a schedule, producing deterministic pass/fail results with evidence snapshots and Slack alerts on drift.
 When an auditor asks "was this control in place all quarter?", the answer is a time-series — not a screenshot from last Tuesday.
+This is sill super early days, but the intent is clear.

 `Python` `FastAPI` `PostgreSQL` `Next.js` `Docker`